New research funding for autonomous systems, critical raw materials and societal risks

 To strengthen the knowledge base for safe and resilient societies

-The governance structure has been established with clear roles between a Research Funding Committee (RFC) responsible for allocation decisions and external experts.
-The committee members will be presented at the end of May.
 For each of the three research areas, 5-10 independent external experts will be recruited to carry out the scientific assessment of the applications and provide a scientific recommendation to the RFC.

 Nordic start with global ambitions